irasan/guacamole/README.md

 Player's goals are:
 * to play a fun game;
 * to see the best score and try to beat it;
-* to score at least 200 points and see the guacamole recipe;
+* to score at least 200 points in order to win and see the guacamole recipe.
-* to be able to mute and unmute the music.

 ### User Stories
 As a first time player, I want:
 * to understand the rules or be able to find them;
 * to be able to navigate the game easily;
-* to be able to turn the music off if necessary.
+* to be able to turn the music on and off if necessary.

 As a return player, I want:
-* to see my previous score;
+* to see my previous best score;
 * to be able to increase the complexity of the game.

 ### Wireframes